‘Rise’ – This is your time and place…

 Engagement shows that 25 per cent of students who took part in Rise during summer 2020 came from low participation postcodes - demonstrating above-average representation from disadvantaged students taking part in the project.

-Rise has successful demonstrated above-average representation from disadvantaged students taking part in the project.
-Going forward, Manchester Metropolitan University is proactively promoting Rise to its wider student population.
-Although within a challenging landscape, the project team is looking forward to supporting students to improve their digital skills, confidence and employment prospects, by collaborating further with employer partners whilst also supporting the local Greater Manchester economy.
+Although within a challenging landscape, the project team is looking forward to supporting students to improve their digital skills, confidence and employment prospects by collaborating further with employer partners whilst also supporting the local Greater Manchester economy.

 In November 2020, Rise won the Guardian Award for course design, retention and student outcomes.